INNVTV/NetCore-Clean-Architecture/CoreServices/README.md

 # Utilities/Tests
 Your testing project(s) should go into Utilites/Tests.
 There is no predefined project included with this template.

-## CQRS
+## CQRS Pattern
 The Command Query Responsibility Segregation pattern is used for all access to Core.Domain through the Core.Application project as a gateway.

 For more on the CQRS pattern: https://martinfowler.com/bliki/CQRS.html

+## Mediator Design Pattern
+Mediator Design Pattern is implemented using the MediatR library:

+    dotnet add package MediatR

 ## Cross-Cutting Concerns
 Cross-cutting concerns such as logging, authorization and caching are handled by Mediatr

-## MediatR
-xxxx

 ## Logging
-Logging is handled by Table Storage.
-We log by Time, Activity, Account and this can be used as an example for adding additional dimensions.
+Logging is handled by the ICoreLogging interface.
+Uses partitioned logging inside of Azure Table Storage.
+We log by Time, Activity and Account.
+This implemention can be used as an example for adding additional dimensions.

 Logging is built into all Command related methods via MediatR